Chief Justice of New Brunswick

-The chief justice of the Province of New Brunswick, Canada holds the highest office within the Province's judicial system.
-The Chief Justice is a member of the Court of Appeal, the highest court in the Province which includes five other judges plus any former judge of the Court of Appeal who is a supernumerary judge and any former Chief Justice of New Brunswick who is a judge or a supernumerary judge.
+The Chief Justice of the Province of New Brunswick, Canada holds the highest office within the Province's judicial system.
+The Chief Justice is a member of the Court of Appeal, the highest court in the Province.
+The governor general in Council appoints the Chief Justice and other judges of the Appeals Court.

-The Court of Appeal generally sits in the Province's capital, Fredericton.
+The Chief Justice is traditionally consulted before any government decision that would alter the administration of justice.

-The governor general in Council appoints the chief justice and the other judges to the Court of Appeal.
+The position is currently vacant.
+J.C.
+Marc Richard, chief justice from 2018, announced he was stepping down effective August 1, 2026.